-Dr Mark Simpson, Emergency Care Consultant at Hull and East Yorkshire Hospitals NHS Trust says:
+Dr Mark Simpson, Emergency Care Consultant at Hull University Teaching Hospitals NHS Trust says:

 “The Hull Marathon is becoming an increasingly popular event in the city, and we want to ensure that race day is safe and enjoyable for all concerned.

 “We have been working closely with Yorkshire Ambulance Service and the race organisers to minimise disruption and ensure access to the Hull Royal Infirmary site is maintained throughout the course of the marathon.

 “Our Emergency Care team has been briefed on the race medical plan to ensure staff are ready to respond should the need arise, and pregnant women who may require urgent access to the Women and Children’s Hospital during this time have also been issued with relevant paperwork.

 “The race route does not pass the main hospital entrance, so emergency routes on to the hospital site and those leading to our Emergency Department will be kept clear at all times.

 “Whilst we understand that no one can predict an emergency, where people know they will be travelling to Hull Royal Infirmary, we would recommend they plan ahead and allow sufficient time for their journeys, taking into account road closures in the surrounding area too.

 “Race marshals have been briefed on the need to maintain access to and from the hospital for emergency vehicles in particular, but also for staff, patients and visitors.”